kiecphrase/roochoochoo/README.md

 ## to do

 - get the pwa part working
-  - find the origional pwa tutorial I used 2 years ago
+  - find the origional pwa tutorial I used 2 years ago (done)
 - get the basics of the page set up
 - determine data strategy
   - could do cookies maybe depending on how caching would work offline